ChuweyBar/viam_people_sensor/people_sensor/README.md

-# Module people_sensor
+# Module sensor

-Provide a description of the purpose of the module and any relevant information.
+This module houses the people_sensor model.

-## Model cwb:people_sensor:people_sensor
+## Model cwb:sensor:people_sensor

+This is a sensor component that depends on a camera component and a vision service.
+It detects any configured label using the vision service from the camera.
 Provide a description of the model and any relevant information.

 ### Configuration